 Flights Information for Nepal

 As a tourist, your main airport in Nepal will be Tribhuvan International Airport (KTM) in Kathmandu.
-There are also smaller airports in Pokhara (PKR) and Bharatpur (BHR), mostly for domestic flights.
+There are also smaller airports in Kathmandu and Pokhara, with domestic flights to places like Bharatpur and Pokhara (PKR), mostly for local connections.
 Kathmandu has direct flights from major Asian cities like Delhi, Bangkok, and Dubai, as well as some connections from Europe.
-For the best deals, check Skyscanner or Google Flights.
-If you’re planning to trek, consider flying into Lukla (LUA) one of the world’s most thrilling (and shortest) runways!
+For the best deals, check Lonely Planet’s recommendations, Skyscanner, or Google Flights.
+If you’re planning to trek, consider flying into Lukla (LUA) one of the world’s most thrilling (and shortest) runways leading to Everest Base Camp.

 Safety Information You Should Know Before Visiting Nepal